eclipse-che/che-docs/src/main/_docs/setup/setup-multi-user.md

 * it should be a public client
 * `redirectUris` should be `${CHE_HOST}/*`.
 If no `redirectUris` provided or the one used is not in the list of `redirectUris`, KeyCloak will display an error.
 * webOrigins should be `${CHE_HOST}`.
 If no `webOrigins` provided, KC script won't be injected into a page because of CORS error.

+# SMTP Configuration

+Eclipse Che does not provide any out-of-the-box SMTP servers.
+To enable this functionality,